“We live in a twilight world“

 Priya is an interesting character in this movie.
 Unlike Sir Michael Crosby she actually manages to help the Protagonist and Neil along.
 Yet she is also a red-herring.
 At first she is presented as an early villain and is nearly killed by Protagonist.
 This happened because she did not advertise she was closely cooperating with elements within the C.I.A.
 If she had, something would have been put on paper which would have alerted Sator when the information eventually streams back from the future.
 Throughout the story she consistently informs Protagonist to take a different approach in preventing Sator from assembling the algorithm.
 In the end her underhandedness gets her killed by Protagonist when she tries to have Kat killed in the epilogue.
 Kat informed Protagonist of potential danger, a warning that streamed back at him.

-Sir Michael Crosby
+Sir Michael Crosby (Michael Caine)

 I hope you enjoyed this explanation of the movie.
 Over the coming weeks I will slowly expand its contend to also encompass some of the deeper themes.
-If you have comments or suggestion you can post them in the official movie discussion board.
+If you have comments or suggestions you can post them in the official movie discussion board.